ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 - **Response to IP7**: "But after all is said and done, there is still something I know in a special way: I know how it is with me right now."
 - **Dennett's reply:** If nothing follows from this persumed knowledge, -- nothing, for instance, that would shed any light on the on the different psychological claims that might be true of Chase or Sanborn -- what is the point of asserting that one has it?

+> What about, the point being, to express the subjective, first-person experience?

 **Infallibility out of logical contruction:** a subject's has the quale F iff the subject judges his experience to have quale F.